People will tell you it's impossible to get a quality preamp under $500.

 There are a lot of different options to research, though.
 You need to find the good values among all the bad units that sound terrible and probably won't last more than a month past the warranty.

 That's why we wrote this article: to save you from having to do all that research.
-We've narrowed the options down to the top three.
+We've narrowed the options down to the top three (note: these were priced under $500 at the time of writing and may have suffered a price increase since).
 Which one is right for you depends on whether you want transparency or coloration and whether you need multiple channels.

 Best Preamp For Coloration